AresValley/Artemis-DB/static/100/description.md

 CLOVER-I was the first iteration of the Clover series of digital modes.
 Was never released for commercial use, replaced by CLOVER-II.
 Also known as Cloverleaf.
+Developed by Ray Petit, W7GHM in 1987, taking inspiration from Coherent CW.

+The CLOVER-I system uses a single tone Phase (PSK) or Phase-Amplitude (QAM) shift keyed signal to deliver up to 100 bps.
+Channel spacing was 100 Hz, no guard bands were required with this mode.